Ted-Nawrocki/wbd-situation-room/_pages/deal-hub.md

 **Gunnar Wiedenfels**
 Chief Financial Officer
-Architect of the June 2025 liability management and separation framework.
+Architect of the June 2025 <span class="glossary-term" data-term="liability-management">liability management</span> and separation framework.
 Owns the mechanics that made subsequent bids structurally possible.

 **Samuel A. Di Piazza, Jr.**
 Chair of the Board of Directors